oasysai/oasysdb/readme.md

 Currently, the benchmarks are focused on the performance of the collection's vector search functionality.
 We are working on adding more benchmarks to measure the performance of other operations.

-If you are curious and want to run the benchmarks, you can use the following command which will download the benchmarking dataset and run the benchmarks:
+If you are curious and want to run the benchmarks, you can use the command below to run the benchmarks.
+If you do run it, please share the results with us 😉

 ```bash
 cargo bench